Carrying water when backpacking is a real headache.

 Let’s see what factors influence water consumption:

 Some people sweat much more than others.
-It depends on your physiology, your habit to a certain climate and if you’re used to exercise.
+It depends on your physiology, your habit of a particular climate, and if you’re used to exercising.

 The hotter and more humid it is, the more water you will need to consume to compensate for the losses.
-This is also the case at altitude where the air is drier and the pressure lower.
+It is also the case at altitudes where the air is drier, and the pressure is lower.

 The intensity of the effort

 The more intense your effort, the more you sweat, and therefore the more you will need to replace lost water by rehydrating.